 Additional Canadian Rockies hiking tours can be set up on a private basis for individuals, families, or groups.
 We can arrange to leave the trip open for others to join.
-Please contact us if you would like to organize your own departure.
+Please contact us if you would like to organize your own Canadian Rockies climbing trip.
 If you are interested in climbing any of the other Canadian Rockies’ 11,000-foot peaks, we offer Private Guiding itineraries for most of the 11,000’ers.

 Summer alpine ascents typically require very early departure times and long days.
 Each peak has a unique agenda:

 Mount Temple (11,624 feet Scramble Route)

 This is the most visible peak in the Lake Louise area and was the first of the Canadian Rockies’ 11,000ers to be climbed back in 1894.
 The SW Face/Ridge is a scramble route that offers beautiful views of Paradise Valley and the Valley of the Ten Peaks.
 A few short rock bands are easily climbed on route to the summit.
 This is an easy to moderate objective and while guests do not need to have any previous mountaineering experience, good hiking fitness is required.

 Mt Willingdon sits at 11,066 feet and is the tallest peak between Mt Hector to the South and Mt Forbes to the North.
 This is an easy to moderate objective and while guests do not need to have any previous mountaineering experience, good hiking fitness is required.

 Rarely visited Mt.
 Cline boarders the White Goat Wilderness Area and is one of only a handful of 11,000 foot peaks East of the Continental Divide.
 A beautiful sub-alpine lake campsite and views of the David Thompson are highlights of this easy to moderate climbing objective.